 Requirement Deadline for Approval or Completion Recommended Submission or Completion Date Materials Needed Who to Contact with Questions Application to ESPP End of 2 nd year at MSU 1 st or 2 nd semester at MSU ESPP Application form Letter requesting admission and describing professional interest in environmental science and policy Current MSU students: Letter from your advisor indicating you are in good standing and that they support your application Students applying to MSU: Ask the doctoral program to which you are applying to forward to the Environmental Science and Policy Program a copy of your application package.
-ESPP Graduate Program Director (GPD) Approval of dual major End of 2 nd year at MSU 2 nd or 3 rd semester at MSU ESPP Dual Major Memorandum of Understanding form GradPlan dual major request Primary program GPD or Colloquium presentation Before graduation Before dissertation defense No forms required.
+ESPP Graduate Program Director (GPD) Approval of dual major End of 2 nd year at MSU 2 nd or 3 rd semester at MSU ESPP Dual Major Memorandum of Understanding form GradPlan dual major request ESPP GPD Primary program GPD or Graduate Secretary (GS) Colloquium presentation Before graduation Before dissertation defense No forms required.
 Work with ESPP to plan presentation.
-Graduate Secretary (GS) ESPP GPD Comprehensive exams Within 5 years from the time the first class used to fulfill the Determined by primary major Advisor should email ESPP GPD with confirmation student met ESPP requirements and integrated both majors ESPP GPD degree requirements for doctoral program of study is taken Send Record of Comprehensive Examination form to College of Social Science (CSS) Primary program GPD/GS Dissertation Within 8 years from the time the first class used to fulfill the degree requirements for doctoral program Determined by primary major Advisor should email ESPP GPD with confirmation student met ESPP requirements Send Record of Dissertation and Oral Examination Requirements for Doctoral Degree Candidate form to CSS ESPP GPD Primary program GPD/GS of study is taken Dissertation approval form Primary program GPD/GS Graduation Apply for graduation on the 1 st week of the seme complete your degree re ster you expect to Graduation application form Documentation in GradPlan and student records that all program and university requirements have been met Primary program GPD/GS ESPP and primary program GPD/GS
+ESPP GPD Comprehensive exams Within 5 years from the time the first class used to fulfill the degree requirements Determined by primary major Advisor should email ESPP GPD with confirmation student met ESPP requirements and integrated both majors Send Record of Comprehensive Examination ESPP GPD Primary program GPD/GS for doctoral program of study is taken form to College of Social Science (CSS) Dissertation Within 8 years from the time the first class used to fulfill the degree requirements Determined by primary major Advisor should email ESPP GPD with confirmation student met ESPP requirements Send Record of Dissertation and Oral Examination Requirements for Doctoral ESPP GPD Primary program GPD/GS for doctoral program of study is taken Degree Candidate form to CSS Dissertation approval form Primary program GPD/GS Graduation Apply for graduation on the 1 st week of the seme complete your degree re ester you expect to equirements Graduation application form Documentation in GradPlan and student records that all program and university requirements have been met Primary program GPD/GS ESPP and primary program GPD/GS